bnsh/cryptodockers/raspberrypi/README.md

 # Raspberry Pi Notes

-So, first, all this is based on [Ubuntu Desktop 21.10 for Raspberry Pi](https://ubuntu.com/download/raspberry-pi)
+So, first, all this is based on [Ubuntu Desktop 21.04 for Raspberry Pi](https://ubuntu.com/download/raspberry-pi) It *needs* to be 21.04, *not* 21.10!
+Unfortunately, 21.10 seems to have [an issue with Docker](https://forum.storj.io/t/ubuntu-21-10-os-update-problem-with-the-node/15763).

 After installing Ubuntu on the Pi, do